I had to solve a seemingly trivial bug in an angularjs based application that turned out to be more interesting than usual.

 Since the example fiddle demonstrated same behaviour in all major desktop browsers I realised that it must be part of HTML spec - after an hour or so it turned out that it was a good hunch.

-Up until now I thought that an event (and a click event in particular) default action is dependent on an element it visits when it is dispatched through a DOM tree.
-In the above example it would mean that since I’ve stopped click from bubbling up it should not reach a element and because of that it should not execute its default action - in our case a page reload.
+event in particular) default action is dependent on an element it visits when it is dispatched through a DOM tree.
+In the above example it would mean that since I’ve stopped click

 It turned out that my assumptions about events dispatching and elements default actions were wrong.